ghostlandr/headfirstdesignpatterns/README.md

 should program to an interface, not a concrete struct.
 This enables you to do all kinds of things (dependency injection and testing come to mind first), but I hadn't really grasped the real "why" until reading this chapter and the previous one where they start to introduce this concept.

+### Factory pattern

+The biggest takeaway I took from this chapter was the Dependency Inversion Principle, which is a fancy name for this principle: "Depend on abstractions.
+Do not depend on concrete classes."
+The inversion in the name comes from the look of your class diagram after you've done some work to implement it.
+Rather than your classes flowing down into each other, as you might normally see in inheritance, you've inverted the flow.
+Your high-level and low-level modules are both depending on the same abstraction.